-Tylecodon albiflorus is a small succulent shrub, up to 8 inches (20 cm) tall, with an underground tuberous stem base and 1 to 3 erect to spreading branches.
-The tuber is short, up to 1.4 inches (3.5 cm) in diameter, and greenish with yellowish-brown peeling bark.
+Tylecodon albiflorus is a small succulent shrub with an underground tuberous stem base and 1 to 3 erect to spreading branches.
+It grows up to 8 inches (20 cm) tall.
+The tuber is short, greenish with yellowish-brown peeling bark, and up to 1.4 inches (3.5 cm) in diameter.
 Leaves are green, hairy, up to 2.2 inches (5.5 cm) long, up to 0.8 inches (2 cm) wide, and packed in an apical rosette.
-Flowers are white with maroon-brown stripes and appear in summer, after the plant loses its leaves, on erect to spreading thyrses.
+Flowers are white with maroon-brown stripes and appear arranged in erect to spreading thyrses in summer after the plant loses its leaves.

-The specific epithet "albiflorus" derives from the Latin "albus," meaning "white" and "flos," meaning "flower" and refers to the white flowers.
+The specific epithet "albiflorus" derives from the Latin words "albus," meaning "white," and "flos," meaning "flower," and refers to the white flowers.

 Soil: Well-draining soil mix is the key to healthy Tylecodon.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.